 Where to Stay in San Antonio

 We strongly recommend spending at least a few nights in San Antonio.
-There are just endless things to do not just within the city but also as day trips throughout Hill Country.
+There are endless things to do within the city and dozens of epic day trips from San Antonio.
 On top of that, San Antonio offers more affordable accommodations than its neighboring city of Austin!
 Win-win.

 When To Visit San Antonio